-Keeping in touch in Taiwan is easy given the country's fast and reliable internet, while ADSL lines are also reliable.
+Keeping in touch in Taiwan is straightforward, thanks to the country's advanced and dependable internet infrastructure, while ADSL broadband connections are also typically reliable.

 Mobile phones in Taiwan

-Foreigners can sign contracts with mobile phone companies, although the actual documentation required will differ between companies.
+Foreigners are eligible to sign contracts with local mobile phone companies, although the actual documentation required varies between companies.
 Some service providers allow expats to sign a contract with a one-year advance payment, while others may require a Taiwanese resident as a guarantor.

-Generally, expats will only need their Alien Registration Certificate (ARC) is typically required for expats, but some companies may ask for additional identification, such as a passport or ID.
-A deposit is also often required.
-Braving the process of getting a mobile phone contract is usually worth it, as prepaid options, while available, are generally more expensive in the long run.
+An Alien Registration Certificate (ARC) is typically required for expats, but some companies may also request additional identification, such as a passport.
+A deposit is often needed as well.
+Despite the potential complexity, securing a mobile phone contract is usually worthwhile, as prepaid options, while available, may be more costly over time.

-Some mobile companies and contracts offer discounted rates in the evenings or to other phones on the same network.
-It is a good idea for expats to compare packages from different companies to find one that best suits their needs.
+Many mobile service providers offer contracts with discounted rates during evening hours or for calls to other phones on the same network.
+Expats are encouraged to compare plans from various companies to find the one that best suits their needs.

 Internet in Taiwan